Art State of Mind

 Reading books is fun and enriching; it introduces you to new ideas and even new worlds.
 And there are enough books out there in the world to suit every possible taste.
 I can’t think of a more enjoyable New Year’s resolution.

 On the artistic front, literature has long supplied subjects for artists.
 Works involving classical mythology have consistently been popular across the centuries.
 However, the Pre-Raphaelites (and some other 19th-century painters) probably win the prize for most frequent use of literary subjects in their art.
 Shakespeare, Dante, and Tennyson are just some of the authors whose stories these artists transformed into vivid, colorful, and highly-detailed paintings.
-If you don’t know which book to pick up first, you could always let these beautiful artworks guide you.
+If you don’t know which book to pick up first, you can always let these beautiful artworks guide you.

 8. Adopt a pet